MAMMARY TUMORS IN DOGS

 If your dog is unspayed, was known to have had puppies, or was spayed in adulthood, she fits into the high risk group for mammary cancer development.
 It is important to be somewhat familiar with the normal mammary anatomy of the female dog.
 There are five sets of mammary glands as shown though the average female dog has only nine.
 (It is not unusual for asymmetry of mammary glands to be found).
 The normal glands should be soft and pliant, especially towards the rear legs.
 There should be no firm lumps.
 If a lump is detected, see your veterinarian at once regarding possible removal.
 Most tumors occur in the glands nearest the rear legs.

 Approximately 50% of malignant mammary tumors in the dog have receptors for either estrogen or progesterone.
 This means that the presence of these female hormones promotes the growth of these tumors.
 Benign tumors also have female hormone receptors and can also be stimulated by hormonal cycling of the female dog.
-This means that=2 0spaying is important even if a tumor has already developed; in one study, female dogs spayed at the time of mammary tumor removal or two years prior lived 45% longer than those who remained unspayed.
+This means that spaying is important even if a tumor has already developed; in one study, female dogs spayed at the time of their tumor removal (or in the two years prior to the tumor removal) lived 45% longer than those who remained unspayed.

 TYPES OF TUMORS